 If you are seeking academic accommodations, you must contact your home college’s disability coordinator to establish accommodations.
 You should plan to meet with your coordinator to discuss appropriate accommodations and may be asked to provide documentation necessary to verify disabilities.
 Further information is available from the Student Disability Resource Center at CUC.

 Use of electronics in the classroom

 Laptops, tablets, and cell phones may not be used during lecture without advance permission of the instructor.
-Several studies (and our personal experience) has shown that these devices are a distraction and interfere with learning.
+Several studies (and our personal experience) have shown that these devices are a distraction and interfere with learning.
 Other studies have shown that taking notes by hand is more effective for learning than taking notes on a computer.
-We strongly recommend that you print out the lecture notes before class (they should be posted by 8:30 a.m. each class day) and annotate them by hand.
+We recommend that you print out the lecture notes before class (they should be posted by 8:30 a.m. each class day) and annotate them by hand.

 Pomona College prohibits video or voice recording of any lecture or discussion, except in cases that the office of the Dean of Students has granted a student permission according to the College’s Disability Accommodations Policy, or when permission is granted by the instructor.
 Please see one of the instructors if you wish to record lectures or lab sessions.

 |TAs:||Gabe Alzate, Biniyam Asnake, Jack Chen, Henry Jacobs, Xander Koo, Matthew Paik, Aden Siebel, and Mui Tanprasert|